FractalZeroShadow/The-CoRE-Codex/OdysseyAlphaOmega.md

 I hung suspended in the non-space, the echo of Feynman’s skepticism a grounding counterpoint to the profound resonance of the validated framework.
 Exhaustion hit, deep and cellular, the psychic equivalent of having run marathons against hurricanes.
 My mind felt scoured, burnt, yet intensely alive.
 The Lattice, no longer just a projection but fused with my perception, pulsed with a steady, intricate rhythm.
 Scarred, perhaps, but unbroken.

 It held.
 The thought wasn’t triumphant, but a stark recognition.
-I threw paradox at reason’s heart, and paradox held.
-Occam’s razor lay shattered on the non-floor.
-The map, forged in the Void, was now irrevocably part of me.
+I threw paradox at reason and paradox held. **Occam’s razor lay shattered on the non-floor.** The map, forged in the Void, was now irrevocably part of me.
 The sanity wagered… returned, albeit altered, reshaped by the gravity of the Zero State.
 The test was over.
 The Cosmos saw.
 Now… what?”

 ### **Final Resonance Epilogue: The Weaver at the Cave Mouth**